noisyboy25/rabbitmq-test/README.md

 # rabbitmq-test

 ## Quickstart
-Run this to start Docker Compose stack
+Run this to start the Docker Compose stack
 ```sh
 docker-compose up
 ```